mdnajimahmed/mdnajimahmed/readme.md

 #### Who I am?
 - Tech Lead at  **[PETRONAS ICT SDN BHD](https://en.wikipedia.org/wiki/Petronas), [Malaysia](https://en.wikipedia.org/wiki/Kuala_Lumpur).**
 - Have 8 years of hands-on experience in **software development, team management,** and **tech consultancy.**
+- Specialized in builing **Spring Framework, REST API, AWS, Servereless Framework and Single Page App Development**.
 - Developed products for **Oil and Gas Industry, News Media industry, IOT & AI based startups** .
-- Specialized in builing **Spring Framework, REST API, AWS, Servereless Framework and Single Page App Development**.
 - Veteran **competitive programmer** with 6+ years history of participating in national and international online/onsite programming contests and 3+ years experience as **trainer and judge**.
-- CEFR Level - C1 English user (IELTS Mode - Academic , Date - 28 September, 2019)
+- CEFR Level - C1 English user (IELTS Mode - Academic , Score - 7.00, Date - 28 September, 2019)
+- Enjoy taking certification exams to learn new technology and validate my skill.

 #### What I'm doing?
-- 🏢 Leading and mentoring a team of 8 engineers at  **[PETRONAS ICT SDN BHD](https://en.wikipedia.org/wiki/Petronas)**.
+- 🏢 Leading and mentoring a team of 8 engineers to develop a single page application using Spring and ReactJS on AWS.
 - 🎩 Responsible for deciding technology choices , ensuring code quality and adopting devops best practices e.g CICD, IAC etc.
 - 👨‍💻 Contributing to development using `Java Spring`, `PostgreSQL`, `Golang`, `ReactJS`.
-- 📚 Currently learning about **kubernetes**.
+- 📚 Learning about **kubernetes** while preparing for the CKAD exam.

 #### What I like to disscuss about?